2014 South Carolina elections: Treasurer

-Incumbent Republican Treasurer Curtis M. Loftis Jr. is running for re-election to a second term in office.
+Incumbent Republican Treasurer Curtis M. Loftis Jr. ran for re-election to a second term in office.

 Brian Adams ran against Loftis Jr. in the Republican primary.

 No Democrat filed to run for the office.
 Loftis won re-election.

 Comptroller General

-Incumbent Republican Richard Eckstrom is running for re-election to a fourth term in office.
+Incumbent Republican Richard Eckstrom ran for re-election to a fourth term in office.

-He was being challenged in the Republican primary by Robert D. Shelley, but Shelley withdrew.
+Eckstrom was challenged in the Republican primary by Robert D. Shelley, but Shelley withdrew.

-Kyle Herbert is running for the Democrats.
+Kyle Herbert was the Democratic nominee.
 Eckstrom won re-election.

 Superintendent of Education

 Incumbent Republican Superintendent of Education Mick Zais did not run for re-election to a second term in office.

-Lee Atwater's widow Sally Atwater, Anderson County School Board member Gary Burgess, South Carolina Department of Education official Meka Bosket Childs, Amy Cofield, candidate for the State House in 2010 Sheri Few, Don Jordan, Charleston County School Board member and candidate for South Carolina's 1st congressional district in 2013 Elizabeth Moffly and former State Representative Molly Mitchell Spearman ran for the Republican nomination.
+Lee Atwater's widow Sally Atwater, Anderson County School Board member Gary Burgess, South Carolina Department of Education official Meka Bosket Childs, Amy Cofield, candidate for the State House in 2010 Sheri Few, Don Jordan, Charleston County School Board member and candidate for South Carolina's 1st congressional district in 2013 Elizabeth Moffly and former state representative Molly Mitchell Spearman ran for the Republican nomination.

 As no candidate won a majority, a runoff was held between the top two finishers, Molly Mitchell Spearman and Sally Atwater.
 Atwater was considered to be the frontrunner, until she called conservative talk show host Russ Cassell on News Radio WORD to talk about her candidacy.
 In the "awkward", "evasive" and "awful, incomprehensible, it-should-force-her-to-drop-out-of-the-race" interview, she seemed unable to give answers to basic questions about sex education and the teaching of evolution, to Cassell's amazement.
 After Atwater hung up, Cassell concluded: "Folks, I don't want to be brutal, I don't want to be mean.
 What you have just heard is an example of a person running for public office on name recognition only, who is clueless."
 Atwater subsequently apologized for her performance and the interview, which was uploaded to YouTube, went viral.
 Atwater subsequently declined to debate Spearman before the runoff, with a spokesman for Spearman saying that "given [Atwater's] debate performance in the primary and her recent radio interview on WORD-FM, we can understand why she has made this political calculation.
 Atwater was also the subject of a lawsuit alleging that as a teacher she "routinely harassed, physically assaulted, and psychologically tormented" a disabled student.
 Atwater's campaign dismissed the lawsuit as "baseless and frivolous".